xvvvyz/tilde/README.md

 ## Examples

 ```
 a              # takes you to amazon.com
 t: amazon      # searches Twitter for Amazon
 g: twitter     # searches GitHub for Twitter
+r: cats        # searches Reddit for cats
 f              # takes you to facebook.com
-facebook    # searches google for Facebook
+cade scroggins # searches google for me
 ```

 You get the idea...